-\dropcap{T}he most conspicuous aspect of the phenomenon referred to as ``the glass transition" is the immense increase in relaxation time of a supercooled liquid upon a modest reduction of its temperature.
-It is not uncommon to observe experimentally an increase in $10-14$ orders of magnitude in the measured viscosity, to the point that the supercooled liquid responds to external mechanical strains or stresses like a solid (on experimental times scales).

-The phenomenon of slowing down is correlated with the dynamic heterogeneity in super-cooled liquids which is seen in both experiments and simulations ~\cite{BookDH}.
-Dynamic heterogeneity indicates the existence of a {\em dynamical} length-scale which is revealed by studying multi-point correlation functions~\cite{95HH,99BDBG,02DFGP,00FP,05Chi4,PREchi4,09KDS,10KDS}; more and more particles move in a correlated way when the temperature of the supercooled liquid is reduced.
-Although this is an interesting facet of the phenomenology of supercooled liquids, it is still not clear to what extent dynamic correlations are the consequence or the primary origin of slow dynamics~\cite{09KDS}.
+The most conspicuous aspect of the phenomenon referred to as ``the glass transition" is the immense increase in relaxation time of a supercooled liquid upon a modest reduction of its temperature.
+It is not uncommon to observe experimentally an increase of $10-14$ orders of magnitude in the measured viscosity.
+The phenomenon of slowing down is correlated with the dynamic heterogeneity in super-cooled liquids which is seen in both experiments and simulations~\cite{BookDH}.
+Dynamic heterogeneity indicates the existence of a {\it dynamical} lengthscale which is revealed by studying multi-point correlation functions~\cite{95HH,99BDBG,02DFGP,00FP,05Chi4,PREchi4,09KDS,10KDS}; more particles move in a correlated way when the temperature of the supercooled liquid is reduced.
+Although this is an interesting feature of supercooled liquids, it is still not clear to what extent dynamic correlations are the consequence or the primary origin of slow dynamics~\cite{09KDS}.